e2nIEE/pandapower/doc/about/units.rst

 For unbalanced three phase systems, the following conventions apply:
     - voltage values are entered as phase-to-phase voltages
     - current values are entered as phase currents
-    - But, Phase power values can be entered seperately in the new element **asymmetric_load**
+    - But, Phase power values can be entered separately in the new element **asymmetric_load**

 The power equation in each phase is therefore given as :math:`S_{ph-e} = \frac{V_{ph-ph} \cdot I_{ph-ph}}{\sqrt3 }`.